Travel Ideas & Inspiration

 For a visit unlike anything else, visit the Faelschermuseum: Museum of Art Fakes.
 Learn the history of art forgery through stories of deception and intrigue in the world’s only art forgery museum.

-The Faelschermuseum is open daily, but hours vary so make sure to check ahead of time.
-You will need tickets in order to visit the Museum of Art Fakes, which can be purchased online.
+The Faelschermuseum is open daily, but hours vary, so make sure to check ahead of time.
+You will need tickets in order to visit, which can be purchased online.

 Where is the Faelschermuseum?